mdabrowski1990/uds/docs/source/pages/contribution.rst

 If you want to become a contributor, please visit `UDS project page <https://github.com/mdabrowski1990/uds>`_ and read `CONTRIBUTING.md <https://github.com/mdabrowski1990/uds/blob/main/CONTRIBUTING.md>`_ file.

-`Contact us <https://uds.readthedocs.io/en/latest/index.html#contact>`_ to find out what we have got to offer and to get more information.
+`Contact us <https://uds.readthedocs.io/en/latest/index.html#contact>`_ to get more information and find out what we have got to offer for you.

 Sponsoring